alexchartier/sounder/README.txt

 # Coded continuous wave meteor radar, Atmos.
 Meas.
 Tech., 9, 829-839,
 # doi:10.5194/amt-9-829-2016, 2016.

+# In standard mode,
+    tx.py transmits a coded continuous wave made up of "l" bauds (usually 10x oversampled) at a specified sample rate. thor.py records on a specified frequency at a specified sample rate. prc_analyze.py analyzes the recordings for a specified number of ranges by convolving the coded wave with the received signal:

+        1. Create estimation matrix B based on applying coded wave to signal in each range-gate
+        2. dot B and the signal (z) to get your output at each range.
+        3. Do an fft of each range-gate to get power in range-frequency coordinates

+    other stuff: a) the code removes a DC offset from the signal,
+                 b) A blackman-harris window is applied to filter the signal
+                 c) the code optionally removes RFI by "whitening" the signal

 # Before running the following code:
      install gnuradio, uhd and all the many dependencies - do NOT upgrade pip at any point sudo ldconfig